Gauged Linear Sigma Model in Geometric Phases. I: Virtual Cycles and Cohomological Field Theory

-Before verifying the axioms of CohFT, one needs to show that the right hand side of \eqref{eqn82} is always an element of the Novikov field $\Lambda$.
-This follows from the compactness (Theorem \ref{thm616}).
-Indeed, below any energy level $E$, if there are infinitely different classes $\ubar B_k$ with $\langle [\omega_X^{\ubar K}], {\ubar B}_k \rangle \leq E$ which contribute to the expression (i.e., the moduli spaces are nonempty), then there is a sequence of solutions representing ${\ubar B}_k$.
-Then Theorem \ref{thm616} implies that a subsequence converges modulo gauge transformation to a stable solution.
-However, Proposition \ref{prop614} says that the sequence of homology classes $\ubar B_k$ should stabilize for large $k$.
+Before verifying the splitting properties, one needs to show that the right hand side of \eqref{eqn61} is an element of $\Lambda$.
+This follows from the compactness (Theorem \ref{thm514}).
+Indeed, below any energy level $E$, if there are infinitely different classes $\ubar B{}_k$ with $E(\ubar B{}_k) \leq E$ (see Theorem \ref{energybound} for the notation $E(\ubar B)$) which contribute to the expression (i.e., the moduli spaces are nonempty), then there is a sequence of solutions representing ${\ubar B}_k$.
+Then Theorem \ref{thm514} implies that a subsequence converges modulo gauge transformation to a stable solution.
+However, the convergence implies that the homology classes $\ubar B{}_k$ should stabilize for large $k$.
 This is a contradiction.
-Hence \eqref{eqn82} is well-defined.

-Then the correlation can extends to classes with $\Lambda$-coefficients, and extends as a multilinear function on the Chen--Ruan cohomology.
-The axioms of CohFT follows from the properties of the virtual cycles and the proof is similar to the case of Gromov--Witten theory.
-Notice that the fractional factors in the \tt{(COMPOSITION)} property and in \eqref{eqn82} are similar to the case of FJRW invariants (see \cite{FJR2}).
+Hence \eqref{eqn61} is well-defined.
+Then the correlation can extends to classes with $\Lambda$-coefficients and hence defines a multilinear function on the cohomology.